 Lab items are the items too heavy or too big to be used for field work.
 Those optics are more suited for long observations.
 Carefully selected, they can generate only minimum strain on muscles and eyes.

-- magnifying glass (desk or floor version): ranging from 2x to 10x, most of time with an inbuilt lighting system, theses tools provide the more versatile solutions to work for long hours on a precise work.
+- Magnifying glass (desk or floor version): ranging from 2x to 10x, most of the time with an inbuilt lighting system, these tools provide the more versatile solutions to work for long hours on a precise work.
 However, two elements must be considered.
 First the quality of the lighting (colour, heat generation, dimmer and flickering) and then the real dimensions of the field of view.
 Be extra careful with this: most sellers will give you the top window dimensions, not the actual field of view size.
 The lenses used tend to be rapidly blurry, restricting vision to a few centimetres in the centre.

 - Magnifier Visor: ranging from 1.5x to 4x, this is the tool used in the classic representation of lab-coated conservators, painstakingly working on some unidentified oil paintings in an immaculate white lab, probably listening to a piano concerto.
 Don’t be fooled, reality is way more messy !

 These optics must be chosen with the utmost care.
-They must be fully adaptable to your morphology (lens distance, lens orientation, head band) and be very lightweight.
+They must be fully adaptable to your morphology (lens distance, lens orientation, headband) and be very lightweight.
 They are associated with conservation mostly because they were historically the most reasonable option.
 In truth, they are not well-liked in workshops and only useful in limited situations.
 And they will get you nauseous.